BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/benches/README.md

-# Timely and Differential-Dataflow Benchmarks
+# Unified Benchmark Repository

-This directory contains benchmarks for performance comparison with timely and differential-dataflow implementations.
+This directory contains ALL benchmarks for Hydro and related crates, including both Hydro-native (dfir_rs) implementations and timely/differential-dataflow comparison implementations.

 ## Overview

-These benchmarks are maintained separately from the main [bigweaver-agent-canary-hydro-zeta](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta) repository to avoid pulling in timely and differential-dataflow dependencies for the core Hydro development workflow.
+As of December 19, 2024, all benchmarks have been consolidated in this repository.
+The main [bigweaver-agent-canary-hydro-zeta](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta) repository no longer contains any benchmarks, allowing it to focus exclusively on core Hydro/DFIR development without benchmark overhead or dependencies.

 ## Available Benchmarks

+### Currently Implemented (Hydro-native)
-- **micro_ops** - Micro-operations benchmark with timely/differential-dataflow dependencies
+- **micro_ops** - Micro-operations benchmark using dfir_rs
-- **symmetric_hash_join** - Symmetric hash join benchmark with timely/differential-dataflow dependencies
+- **symmetric_hash_join** - Symmetric hash join benchmark using dfir_rs
-- **words_diamond** - Word processing diamond pattern benchmark with timely/differential-dataflow dependencies
+- **words_diamond** - Word processing diamond pattern benchmark using dfir_rs
-- **futures** - Futures-based operations benchmark with timely/differential-dataflow dependencies
+- **futures** - Futures-based operations benchmark using dfir_rs

+### Future Work
+These benchmarks currently use Hydro-native (dfir_rs) implementations.
+Future work will add timely/differential-dataflow implementations alongside the Hydro-native ones for direct performance comparison.

 ## Dependencies